 I remember this photo as hanging upstairs in the bedroom by the door.
 Grandma and I talked about it many times.

-By the way, the baby girl was born healthy in July 1937 and is still living.
+By the way, the baby girl was born healthy, and lived 1937-2016.
+She was also my mom Pauline.

 Featured Post